 ‘What value will you deliver (as a business analyst) if you can’t define problem, synthesise solution and communicate it to make everyone understand it’.

 A Business Analyst is required to not only identify solution to the (newly) identified business need but also has to identify opportunities for improvements in the existing solutions (involving people, process, or technology) so that it continues to meet the changing business requirements.
 A business analyst needs to understand people’s concerns and capture their requirements to address their business problems.
 In order to do these tasks, s/he has to capture requirements from all stakeholder perspectives and make sure that all stakeholders have common understanding of requirements.

 In order to achieve this goal, Business Analyst has to choose appropriate model(s) to describe requirements from different perspectives.
 Model(s) abstract and simplify reality, depict different viewpoints such that they become useful for analysis.
 No single model can describe all viewpoints (or no single business analysis technique is all encompassing).
-Hence, we require multiple modeling/ specification techniques to completely analyze, document and communicate requirements.
+Hence, we require multiple modelling/ specification techniques to completely analyse, document and communicate requirements.
 The specified and modelled requirements using appropriate business analysis techniques are used further for analysis, design and implementation of the solution.

 These skills are required irrespective of the business analyst role (generalist vs. specialised) or the business analysis approach (waterfall vs. agile).
-Most of the organization where you would seek role as a business analyst would expect a person with good knowledge on these techniques depending on their client or project requirements.
+Most of the organisation where you would seek role as a business analyst would expect a person with good knowledge on these techniques depending on their client or project requirements.
 These techniques can be learnt through training from an experienced mentor.

 4. Enhance your Analytical Thinking and Problem Solving Skills

 ‘You can’t be termed as “the analyst” if you don’t have analytical and problems solving skills’.